iced-rs/rfcs/text/0000-focus-and-metadata .md

 The goal is to design an API will be familiar to the developer and an a default experience that is an analogous the browser runtime.

 By doing so we are more likely to meet the expectations of the developer.
-The browser runtime is the most common runtime for web developers.
-The browser runtime has a very good focus management system and we should try to match it.
-This may help provided a familar path if trying to implement WCAG compliance for iced applications.
+The browser runtime is the most common runtime for web developers and is has very robust and researched implementation.

 > Explaining the feature largely in terms of examples.

-The new API will be more similar to the browser runtime.
-This will allow developers to use the same patterns they are used to.

 ### Example